ways/BlueDo/README.md

 # TODO

 * Keep two instances from running at the same time.
-* Easy "start on login"
 * Minimize to tray, instead of having both minimize and minimize to tray.
-* Show status in tray icon.
 * Stop device scanning when minimized
 * Change to dynamic widget layout instead of fixed.
 * Change preferences button to proper burger menu.